Inclement Weather Policy

 Service Personnel will report to work at their regularly scheduled times during all weather emergencies unless specifically instructed otherwise by their supervisors.

 Staff Associates, both bi-weekly and monthly paid, are paid based on hours recorded in Workday.
 Should staff associates not come in to work due to weather issues, and the College is open, there are several options:

-- Submit the day as "Vacation" for the usual number of hours (no pay impact).
+- Submit the day as "Vacation" for the usual scheduled number of hours (no pay impact) OR

-a) make up the time in the same pay period so that your paycheck remains the same or
+- make the time up during the same pay period so your paycheck remains the same OR

-b) make up the hours in a later pay period, in which case one check will be less than usual and another check more than usual - this is fine as long as total hours for the year are within budgeted annual hours or
+- make the time up in a later pay period, in which case one check will be less than usual and the next will be more than usual - this is fine as long as the total number of hours for the year are within the budgeted annual hours for your position OR

-c) choose not to make up the time, in which case your next paycheck will be smaller than usual
+- choose not to make up the time, in which case your paycheck will be less than usual